wdi-sg/gitbook-2019/05-express/express-mvc/readme.md

 Add one method to the pokemon controller file for this route.

+Don't forget to make a key for the method at the bottom of the file.

-Set the method as a callback of the route.
+Set the method as a callback of the `app.get` route.

+Put `response.send` in and test it.

 Create a new method in the pokemon model file.

+Copy the pattern of the method that's already in there.

+Don't forget to make a key for the method at the bottom of the file.

 Have it run a query against the `students` DB table: